rotunda-uvap/uvapweb/content/homepage/current/index.md

 templateKey: homepage
 title: Current
 top_banner:
-  - banner_title: For the People, For the Country
+  - banner_title: Reconstruction Beyond 150
-    banner_author: John A. Ragosta
+    banner_author: Orville Vernon Burton and J. Brent Morris, eds.
-    banner_subtitle: Patrick Henry’s Final Political Battle
+    banner_subtitle: Reassessing the New Birth of Freedom
-    banner_id: "5846"
+    banner_id: "5392"
-    banner_quote: This is a story that Americans today should know about and take to heart.
+    banner_quote: These essays elegantly capture much of what historians have to offer a nation that is in many ways still locked in its post-Civil War struggles.
-    banner_attr: Annette Gordon-Reed
+    banner_attr: Stephen Kantrowitz, University of Wisconsin-Madison
 related_book:
   - "5744"
   - "5617"